 - Seasoned Online Instructors – Our instructors are already skilled and experienced with online teaching.
 It’s not new to them or to our college, so we’re prepared to deliver quality courses online

-*The following colleges also guarantee admission: UW-Stevens Point, UW-Stout, UW-Platteville, UW-Superior, UW-Green Bay, Northland College, and Northern Michigan University.
+*The following colleges also guarantee admission: UW-Stevens Point, UW-Madison, UW-Stout, UW-Platteville, UW-Superior, UW-Green Bay, Northland College, and Northern Michigan University.

 Fully Online This Fall

 This fall we are offering both of the University Transfer Liberal Arts programs entirely online.
 This will allow students to earn a full associate degree without stepping foot on campus, if desired and depending on course choice.
 Many four-year institutions are also considering shifting courses online, but these classes will still come with the higher price of the university, even though you will not be physically attending.

 Why Pay More for Similar Classes?

 At Mid-State, tuition and fees for a three-credit class averages $476.
 At Wisconsin’s public universities, you’ll pay from $850 to $1,550.
 At a private university, up to $4,000.

 As you can see, our cost per credit is 2–3 times lower than public institutions and up to 7 times lower than private college credits.
 This means you can save up to $20K in tuition for those first two years of college.

 Plus, classes at Mid-State are small and personal, so you’ll receive the quality instruction and attention you deserve.

 University Transfer is one of many great opportunities available at Mid-State.
 We know this is a difficult situation to navigate so please contact Dean of General Education Suzanne Rathe (715.342.3124) if you have any questions.
 We’re here to help no matter what you ultimately decide.